Joint Waveform Design for MIMO-OFDM DFRC Systems: Conclusion

 \section{Conclusion}

-Considering the communication and radar detection performance trade-off, this paper proposed two waveform design strategies for the DFRC system based on MIMO and OFDM technologies in the frequency-selective multipath fading environment.
-ISI and achievable rate were employed as the performance metrics in the two proposed design strategies, respectively.
-In the CRB and ISI minimization based waveform design strategy, which can be viewed as an extension of the traditional single carrier based DFRC waveform to the frequency-selective multipath fading environment, we first solved the radar-strict problem and then allowed a tolerable deviation between the actual precoding design and the radar-strict design to achieve the performance trade-off between the radar system and the communication system.
-In the CRB minimization and achievable rate maximization based waveform design strategy, we proposed the WF-SQP algorithm to solve the optimization problem.
-Simulation results showed the superiority of the proposed waveform design strategies.
+Considering the communication and radar detection performance trade-off, this paper proposed two waveform design schemes for the DFRC system based on MIMO and OFDM technologies in the frequency-selective multipath fading environment.
+ISI and achievable rate were employed as the performance metrics in the two proposed design schemes, respectively.
+In the CRB and ISI minimization based waveform design scheme, which can be viewed as an extension of the traditional single carrier based DFRC waveform to the frequency-selective multipath fading environment, we first solved the radar-strict problem and then allowed a tolerable deviation between the actual precoding design and the radar-strict design to achieve the performance trade-off between the radar system and the communication system.
+In the CRB minimization and achievable rate maximization based waveform design scheme, we proposed the WF-SQP algorithm to solve the optimization problem.
+Simulation results showed the superiority of the proposed waveform design schemes.